hashicorp/terraform-provider-hcp/docs/guides/consul-federation.md

 # Federate a new HCP Consul cluster with an existing one

-Once you have a HCP Consul cluster, you can create new Consul cluster to federate with the existing one.
+Once you have a HCP Consul cluster, you can create a new Consul cluster to federate with the existing one.

 ```terraform
 resource "hcp_hvn" "example" {